UlakayOutcast/Cartographer/README.md

-# Cartographer TurtleWoW
+# Cartographer 1.12.2 TurtleWoW

+An add-on with a bug fixed, due to newly added zones.

-Due to the new locations, some additions requiring the addition !Libs began to display a mistake due to the lack of lines of code with the names of zones in the Babble-Zone-2.2.LUA file.
+Due to the new locations, some additions requiring the addition !Libs began to display a mistake due to the lack of lines of code with the names of zones in the Babble-Zone-2.2.lua file.

 In this archive - fixed the Babble-Zone-2.2.lua file, with the added names of the new zones found by me.